Revitalising Kampot: AZ Group to Invest Up to US$10m in International Tourist Port

 HE Sun Chanthol, in previous discussions, had identified the port’s shallow depth as a critical issue, noting that initial studies had not adequately considered the geographical challenges.
 This insight underscores the importance of the forthcoming enhancements to ensure the port’s functionality and appeal as a major tourist gateway.

 Located in the Teuk Chhou district of Kampot province, the international tourist port is strategically positioned near key tourist attractions like Bokor Mountain, Teuk Chhou Rapids, and Koh Tonsay.
-Its development is poised to bolster Cambodia’s connectivity with neighboring tourist destinations, significantly boosting the local and national tourism industry.
+Its development is poised to bolster Cambodia’s connectivity with neighbouring tourist destinations, significantly boosting the local and national tourism industry.

-The initial phase of the tourist port’s construction was completed on 30 June 2022, with a budget of approximately US$ 9.27 million, funded jointly by the Asian Development Bank and the Royal Government of Cambodia.
+The initial phase of the tourist port’s construction was completed on 30 June 2022, with a budget of approximately US$9.27 million, funded jointly by the Asian Development Bank and the Royal Government of Cambodia.
 This foundational investment laid the groundwork for the port’s potential transformation into a pivotal hub for international tourism, further enhanced by the upcoming initiatives led by AZ Builder and supported by the Cambodian government.
 (Read more)

 - Video Advertisement -